dpriskorn/SwePub2Python/README.md

 This tries to extract SwePub into Python objects to work on the data using Pandas

+## Downloading SwePub
+Use a FTP program and fetch the deduplicated file from here ftp://ftp.libris.kb.se/pub/spa/ The whole file is about 2GB

 ## Issues in SwePub

 There is a lot of bloat in their choice of specification.